Top 20 questions about veganism

-To find out more about how vegetarianism benefits human beings, click here.
+To find out more about how vegans benefits human beings, click here.

 No he wasn’t.
 He ate meat – just like Himmler, Goering, Adolf Eichmann, Joseph Stalin, Pol Pot, Attila the Hun, Idi Amin, Saddam Hussein, Harold Shipman, Timothy McVeigh, Myra Hindley and almost every other killer in history.
 So even if he had been vegetarian, it would prove nothing.
 But he wasn’t.

-People will still need to eat when we are all vegetarian so there will still be plenty of jobs for farmers!
+People will still need to eat when we are all vegan so there will still be plenty of jobs for farmers!
 (In fact the intensive farming of animals has caused severe unemployment in agriculture as so few people are employed to look after so many animals.
-A vegetarian world would mean more employed in sustainable methods of farming.)
+A vegan world would mean more employed in sustainable methods of farming.)